-The Gateway Criteria are the minimum requirements which must be met in order that any application may be considered for assessment and appraisal for selection for funding support.
-These will be used at the first stage once an application is submitted.
-This stage will involve an assessment and a Due Diligence process to establish that these minimum requirements are met, namely:
+The Gateway Criteria are the minimum requirements which must be met for an application to be approved for funding.
+This stage will involve a Due Diligence process to establish that these minimum requirements are met and shall address the following:

-- Complete application form: an Undertaking must present a fully compiled application form together with all the requested supporting documentation. - 2.
+- 1. Complete application form: an Undertaking must present a fully compiled application form together with all the requested supporting documentation, by the indicated deadline. - 2.
 Eligible Undertaking: the Undertaking is an eligible Undertaking in line with these Guidance Notes. - 3.
-Eligible action: the action for which the Applicant is asking for support is eligible and at least includes an eligible activity. - 4.
-Match Financing: the Applicant has submitted evidence as to its capacity to match finance the operation through private sources.
+Eligible action: the action for which the Applicant is asking for support is eligible and at least includes an eligible activity.